 - How to Keep Medications Straight When You Live with a Chronic Illness

-11. Use Mr. Clean Magic Erasers to clean walls, Doors, and so much more.
+11. Use Mr. Clean Magic Erasers to clean walls, doors, and so much more.

 In their toddler years, my kids are graffiti artists in training.
 So we go through A LOT of these magic erasers.
 I can’t tell you how many different types of marks we have cleaned off our walls, furniture, cabinets, and doors through the years.
 (I have 4 kiddos but my girls seem to be the most interested in graffiti).

-12. Use Baby wipes to clean, Like everything.
+12. Use baby wipes to clean . . .like everything.

 There are a ton more ways to use baby wipes to clean.
 Even after all of my kids are out of diapers and potty

-13. Use Windex electronic wipes for quick screen clean-up
+13. Use Windex Electronic Wipes for quick screen clean-up.

 Our TV screens never stay hand-print free for long.
 We use these awesome Windex Electronic Wipes for everything including laptops, phones, iPads, TVs.
 This is so quick to do and you just throw the wipes away when you are done.
 We usually have so much grime and buildup that using microfiber cloths makes me nervous.
 I don’t want to clean off

-14. Use Long-Handle Swiffer Dusters
+14. Use long-handle Swiffer Dusters.

 You probably already know about these Swiffer Dusters.
 They have been around a while and the company has continued to improve on the original designs.
 Now there is

-15. Use Hot Water and an old towel to clean up spills on carpet and furniture
+15. Use hot water and an old towel to clean up spills on carpet and furniture.

 I have to give a shout-out to my mother-in-law for this one.
-This cleaning hack may seem counterintuitive, but I promise it works.
+This surprising cleaning tip may seem counterintuitive, but I promise it works.
 It certainly doesn’t cost you anything to try it.
 When you have a spill that needs to be cleaned up, you automatically think “What cleaner should I use?”
 Right?

 *Note: Some spills and stains need to be treated like red wine, paint and such.
 In those cases you may have to use a special cleaner.